zagol/yonglezh.github.io/_posts/2017-03-19-fact-and-interpretation.markdown

 There are other alternatives to achieve the same goal.
 Some may say [tradition](https://en.wikipedia.org/wiki/Tradition), intuition, or [religion](https://en.wikipedia.org/wiki/Religion).
 Others may argue that certain religion contains scientific method within it.
 I'm not capable of giving a clear definition of Religion or one single religion.
 So in this post I'll only explain **my understanding of scientific method**, instead of reasoning about why to choose it over other alternatives.

-There are other very important aspects of our lives, such as how to live a happy life and how to live in harmony.
-Personally I believe religion plays a more important role in these aspects.
-I'll explain my understanding about religion in another post.
+(Personally I believe that religion plays a more important role in other very important aspects of our lives, such as how to live a happy life and how to live in harmony.
+I'll explain my understanding about religion in another post.)

 <!-- and why I choose to believe in it.
 I won't try to explain why I don't choose religion in this aspect of life, because according to my belief in scientific method, there's no scientific way to say religion is wrong at this point in time. -->